 - What are the best companies doing differently?

 - Are we focusing on the right slice of the market?

 - Is my team good enough?

 If you read this blog regularly (or even occasionally), you’ve noticed a recent theme.
-We keep suggesting you review our recently published Annual Research Reports.
-This post examines who should, and should not, request a copy of the research.
+We keep suggesting you review our “How to Make the Number in 2018” or .
+This post examines who should, and should not, leverage the annual workbook.
 Spoiler alert: the person I’ve described above definitely should.

-When Sales and Marketing Leaders ask about the research, they have some common questions.
+When Sales and Marketing Leaders ask about the Workbook, they have some common questions.
 Here they are:

 “Which companies benefit the most from receiving this research?”

 If you’re expecting a list of industries, you’ll be disappointed.
 Companies who benefit the most from this research have cultural, not industrial, similarities.
 They:

 - Need increased revenue growth.